SintraCascaisSesimbra.com

 Setubal has a decent selection of museums and art galleries, some of the most famous and popular include.

 Sardine canning may not sound an interesting subject, but the Museu do Trabalho Michel Giacometti is a gem of a museum.
 This industry was once critical to Setubal’s economy, and the museum, which is housed in an abandoned canning factory, details the tough life from the perspective of the workers.
-On the upper floors is a re-creation of a 1900 Lisbon grocery store.
-The Trabalho museum is the perfect attraction for when the heat of the day gets too much.
-The entrance fee is €1.50 and it is located to the east of the city ).

 The Casa Bocage museum celebrates the life and works of the poet Manuel Bocage.
 The museum is located in the house that he was born in, in1765.
 The entrance fee is €1.50